eharvey328/ai-pokedex/README.md

 - Using the latest version of React and Nextjs, but not the new features (e.g, no SSR/static rendering, server actions, or next caching)
 - Created a `prefetchPokemon` method but never uses it, lol
 - Not sure why it's using kebab-case instead of camelCase for files
+- Chose not to have the evolutions clickable in the details
 - Wrote some unit tests which is good to see, but only for `utils`...

 #### Claude's Solution